 23. Pension debits At retirement your pension will be reduced by any pension debit in place.
 See Annex G for more details.
 24. Annual allowance This is the estimated annual amount of pension growth during the Pension Input Period.
 For the purposes of this statement this has been calculated using your pensionable pay at 31 March.
-Tax may be due if your pension growth is either more than the standard annual allowance limit of £60,000 for 2023/24 and 2024/2025 or more than your tapered annual allowance of between £10,000 and £60,000 for 2023/24 and 2024/25.
+Tax may be due if your pension growth is either more than the standard annual allowance limit of £60,000 for 2024/25 and 2025/2026 or more than your tapered annual allowance of between £10,000 and £60,000 for 2024/25 and 2025/26.
 Please see Annex H for more details.
-25. Lifetime allowance The lifetime allowance is the maximum amount of pension savings you can have before a tax charge is made.
-From 6 April 2023 to 5 April 2024 the Lifetime Allowance threshold is reduced to NIL.
-From 6 April 2024 the Lifetime Allowance is abolished.
+25. Lifetime allowance From 6 April 2024, the lump sum allowance replaced the lifetime allowance.
+The lump sum allowance fixes the maximum tax-free lump sum that can be paid on retirement at £268,275 unless a relevant protection certificate is held for a higher amount.
+Any lump sum payment exceeding the lump sum allowance will incur a tax charge.
 See Annex H for more details.